How to build a first-class tennis court

 We excavate the site, using by laser-controlled machine with a fall in one direction.

-If necessary, a perforated plastic pipe is laid in stone to the perimeter to catch water coming from above and extract water from the court's base.
+If necessary, we lay a perforated plastic pipe in stone to the perimeter to catch water coming from above and extract water from the court's base.
 We lay a geotextile weed barrier on the excavated base

-Pressed concrete edgings are laid to the perimeter on concrete with stone under, to allow water out to the drain
+We lay pressed concrete edgings to the perimeter on concrete with stone under, to allow water out to the drain

 STAGES FOUR AND FIVE

-40 - 20mm Granite is rolled to consolidate at a depth of 150mm.
+We roll 40 - 20mm granite to consolidate at a depth of 150mm.
 For clay sites, we lay a capping layer of gritty stone to a depth of 100mm to stop the clay shrinking and moving.

-Galvanised trapdoor lid net post sockets are set in concrete.
+We set galvanised trapdoor lid net post sockets in concrete.

-Holes are drilled in the ground and the fence posts are concreted all the way down.
+We drill holes in the ground and set the fence posts in concrete, all the way down.
 The edgings are then haunched all the way around so that the fence foundation acts as a pile foundation for the edge too.

 STAGES SEVEN AND EIGHT

 A 40mm depth of 20mm play base macadam is laid and rolled.
 The next day, a 6mm open-textured play course is laid by our unique powered straight-edges and rolled to a fine finish.

-An acrylic or polyurethane finish is applied on top of the macadam for Pladek, or carpets laid on top for Savanna, Tenniturf or Sporturf.
+We apply an acrylic or polyurethane finish on top of the macadam for a Pladek service.
+Alternatively, we lay artificial grass carpets on top for Savanna, Tenniturf or Sporturf.